Krukov/cashews/Readme.md

     return {"name": "Dmitry", "surname": "Krykov"}
 ```

-Then, returned value was changed to:
+Then, the returned value was changed to:

 ```bash
 -    return {"name": "Dmitry", "surname": "Krykov"}
 +    return {"full_name": "Dmitry Krykov"}
 ```

-Since function returning a dict, there is no way simple way to automatically detect
+Since the function returns a dict, there is no simple way to automatically detect
 that kind of cache invalidity

 One way to solve the problem is to add a prefix for this cache: